maxruther/Movie-List-Madness/Presentation/README_package_details.md

-# Custom Package Details
+# The Subprojects - A Chronology and Further Details

-Please read on for more details on each of the custom packages.
+Please read on for more details on each of the custom packages, which might shed light on the greater project's continuity and direction.

 ## 1. **movielist_ingestion**